CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Once you do start testing, you’ll want to use “early morning urine,” says Robert Kiltz, MD, an ob-gyn, reproductive endocrinologist and the founder of CNY Fertility in Syracuse, New York.
 This helps to ensure the highest concentration of detectable LH in your urine.

 A positive result means you’re experiencing a surge in LH and will be ovulating in the next 12 to 36 hours.
 To optimize your chances of conception, you‘ll want to have sex asap.
 “Intercourse should occur on the day of the positive ovulation test,” says Williams.
-Having sex on the exact day of ovulation actually has a slightly lower rate of success (since you’re not making use of the days sperm could lie in wait as you approach ovulation), but as Willaims notes, some ovulation predictor tests only provides 24 hours notice before ovulation, so you do the best you can!
+Having sex on the exact day of ovulation actually has a slightly lower rate of success (since you’re not making use of the days sperm could lie in wait as you approach ovulation), but as Williams notes, some ovulation predictor tests only provide 24 hours notice before ovulation, so you do the best you can!

 The next step is the hardest: waiting to see if your efforts paid off.
 “Checking a home pregnancy test 12 to 14 days after ovulation should return a positive result if pregnancy has occurred,” says Williams.
 And if you get a negative?
 Well, you can start the whole process over again in about two weeks.
 Of course, if you have any concerns, are unable to detect a surge throughout your cycle or are experiencing trouble conceiving, consult your doctor for the next steps.

-According to Kiltz, ovulation tests are typically 95 to 99 percent accurate at detecting LH in the urine—and all the ovulation kits listed here are said to be 99 percent accurate.
-While that’s encouraging, they’re not the best option for every woman: “The biggest issue is that many people don’t ovulate… The other part is that so many women with PCOS happen to have higher LH levels, so they may get a false positive, thinking they’re ovulating but in fact they’re not,” explains Williams.
 Certain fertility-enhancing medications can also alter the results of an ovulation predictor kit.
 Furthermore, some “women ovulate regularly with a normal LH surge, but the LH concentration in the urine does not get detected,” continues Williams, essentially rendering these ovulation kits useless.
-In fact, some popular ovulation test brands are subject to a class action lawsuit that alleges the companies have misleadingly advertised the accuracy of the products to capitalize on consumers’ “reproductive anxiety.”
 With that said, ovulation tests can be a helpful tool when you’re trying to conceive.
 Speak with your doctor to determine the best ovulation test for you.

 Ovulation tests are not designed to detect pregnancy.
 However, pregnancy tests, which detect the presence of the hormone human chorionic gonadotropin (hCG) in a woman’s urine or blood, are reliable for confirming pregnancy and can come in a pack alongside ovulation tests.
+In some cases, an ovulation test may show a false positive if hCG is present in the urine because the molecular structures of LH and hCG are very similar.
+In no way should an ovulation test substitute for a pregnancy test.

 Interested in becoming a product tester for The Bump?
 Head here to apply.